lanl/KeNary/Reproduce Figures/README.md

 This folder contains the files used to reproduce the figures presented in Stricklin et al. (2024).
+Note: Due to storage limitations induced by Los Alamos National Laboratory, results from experiments must be downloaded from [this google drive](https://drive.google.com/drive/folders/1giX6cbTxLFEvis-Q_Y8DHdaFZ8IGcDcI?usp=sharing).

 The following .R files can be used to *reproduce the figures* presented in Stricklin et al. (2024):
 1. 0_SubmitFigs.R: contains the R code to reproduce the figures;